iLert/docs/integrations/amazon-cloudwatch.md

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-Yes, as soon as the condition of an alarm is OK again in CloudWatch, the incident in iLert will be fixed.
+Yes, as soon as the condition of an alarm is OK again in CloudWatch, the alert in iLert will be fixed.

 **Can I link CloudWatch to multiple alert sources in iLert?**